Swizzy/Random/README.md

 CBDecryptor - A CB Decryption tool

 NintendoParentalTool - A Tool to get the parental reset code for WII, DSi and 3DS

+x360 Account Editor - A Tool for editing Xbox 360 "Account" files (part of your profile)